radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 When a proxy receives packets on a reliable transport, and forwards them across an unreliable transport, the proxy MUST perform retransmissions across the unreliable transport as per {{RFC5080, Section 2.2.1}}.
 That is, the proxy takes responsibility for the retransmissions.
 Implementations MUST take care to not completely decouple the two transports in this situation.

 That is, if an incoming connection on a reliable transport is closed, there may be pending retransmissions on an outgoing unreliable transport.
 Those retransmissions MUST be stopped, as there is nowhere to send the reply.
-Similarly, if the proxy sees that the client has given up on a request (such as by re-using an Identifier before the proxy has sent a response), the proxy MUST stop all retransmissions, and discard the old request.
+Similarly, if the proxy sees that the client has given up on a request (such as by re-using an Identifier before the proxy has sent a response), the proxy MUST stop all retransmissions of the old request and discard it.

 The above requirements are a logical extension of the common practice where a client stops retransmission of a packet once it decides to "give up" on the packet and discard it.
 Whether this discard process is due to internal client decisions, or interaction with incoming connections is irrelevant.
 When the client cannot do anything with responses to a request, it MUST stop retransmitting that request.